mrprfrm/informatorium/Architecture/REST.md

 - `HEAD`: Behaves like `GET` but returns only headers, making it **idempotent**.
 - `OPTIONS`: Returns available methods for a resource, making it **idempotent**.

-It is important to note that idempotence is strictly related to system state rather than call results.
-The system state should remain unchanged with multiple calls, even if the response varies.

-A proper implementation of RESTful methods should be predictable, returning responses with an expected structure and appropriate status codes.
-Let’s explore common HTTP status codes encountered in RESTful APIs.
+> It's important to note that idempotence is a strict and non-derivable property.
+It defines the correct implementation of specific methods, determining which can alter the system state and which cannot.

 ## HTTP Status Codes

-HTTP status codes are part of the response and describe the request status—whether it was successful or failed.
+A properly designed RESTful API ensures predictability by returning responses with a consistent structure and appropriate status codes.
+These codes indicate the status of a request, helping clients understand whether an operation was successful or encountered an issue.
 Status codes are divided into five categories:

 - `1xx`: Informational - Request received, continuing process.
 - `2xx`: Success - The action was successfully received, understood, and accepted.